List of NFL rivalries: Dallas Cowboys vs. New York Giants

 The modern rivalry dates back to the 2003 season when Bill Parcells took over as Cowboys head coach.
-After he left, Wade Phillips coached the Cowboys to a division winning season in 2007 only to see the team fall to the eventual Super Bowl XLII champion Giants in the 2007 Divisional playoff game, in what proved to be the final playoff game in Texas Stadium history.
+After he left, Wade Phillips coached the Cowboys to a division-winning season in 2007 only to see the team fall to the eventual Super Bowl XLII champion Giants in the 2007 Divisional playoff game, in what proved to be the final playoff game in Texas Stadium history.
 Both teams combine for a total of nine Super Bowl Championships with the Giants winning the two most recent trophies.
-Dallas is ahead in the all-time series 73–47–2 as of the end of the 2022 season.
+Dallas is ahead in the all-time series 78–47–2 as of the 2025 season.
 The aforementioned 2007 playoff meeting was their only postseason encounter.

-New York Giants vs. Philadelphia Eagles
+Philadelphia Eagles vs. New York Giants

 The rivalry between the Philadelphia Eagles and New York Giants dates back to 1933.
 However, the competition began to heat up when both teams came to relative prominence in the 1940s and 1950s.
 The rivalry is mainly based on the two teams being in the same division in the NFL since 1933 and the geographic New York City–Philadelphia rivalry.
 It is ranked by Sports Illustrated as amongst the top ten NFL rivalries of all-time at #4.
 However, the geographic rivalry between the Eagles and Giants is well known in football circles, meriting mention on ESPN.com.

 The rivalry is the second-oldest of the NFC East.
-It has been called the greatest rivalry in NFL history.
+It has been called the greatest rivalry in NFL history other than Steelers vs Ravens.
 The Giants and Eagles have met five times in the playoffs, with the Eagles leading 3–2.
 The Giants won in 1981 and 2000, and the Eagles won in 2006, 2008, and 2022.
-The Eagles currently lead the all-time series 93–88–2 as of the 2022 season.
+The Eagles currently lead the all-time series 97–90–2 as of the 2025 season.